3 Reasons to Consider Putting Your Cash to Work

 The value of every dollar you hold fluctuates as the broad level of prices (i.e., inflation) rises and falls.
 Inflation tends to increase over time, which means the dollar you held a year or two or three years ago won't buy as much today.

 That loss in purchasing power can add up meaningfully over time.
-By not investing in stocks or higher-yielding bonds, your money doesn't have the potential opportunity to earn interest or grow.
+By not investing in stocks or higher-yielding investment-grade bonds, your money doesn't have the potential opportunity to earn interest or grow.
 Consider what happens when inflation averages out at 3%.

 Inflation can severely erode purchasing power over time